Dromediansk/Smart-recognition-face/README.md

 # Smart Recognition Face - v1

-- This app will detect human face on imported image using Clarifai API.
-- App is great template for creating similar projects
+## Introduction

-- User can register, sign in and increase his rank
+App detects human face of imported image.
+Project is built with ReactJS on frontend, NodeJS on backend and PostresSQL on user database.
+User can register, sign in and increase his rank.

-- Frontend is using Html, CSS and React
-- Fully connected with backend (repository: Smart-recognition-face-api)
+Backend repository can be found [here.](https://github.com/Dromediansk/Smart-recognition-face-api)